ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

   \,.
 $$

-Under these equivalences, the two conditions are manifestly the same.
+Under these identifications, the two conditions are manifestly the same.

 =--